 Retaliation against a person who reports bullying, provides information during an investigation of bullying, or witnesses or has reliable information about bullying is also prohibited.

-Aggressor is a student who engages in bullying, cyberbullying, or retaliation.
+Aggressor is a student or member of school staff who engages in bullying, cyberbullying, or retaliation.

 Bullying, as defined in M.G.L. c.
-71, § 37O, is the repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that:
+71, § 37O, is the repeated use by one or more students or by a member of a school staff of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that:

 - Causes physical or emotional harm to the target or damage to the target’s property